Sesame Place Philadelphia: Attractions

-Each attraction is split into a category.
+Sesame Place features dry rides and water rides.
 Dry rides are open during Elmo's Springtacular, the summer season, The Count's Halloween Spooktacular and A Very Furry Christmas.
 Water rides are open only in the summer season (Memorial Day-Labor Day).
 Other rides are only operated during Elmo's Springtacular, The Count's Halloween Spooktacular, or A Very Furry Christmas.